wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 At a closer look, the `struct WinCycle` event object consists of an 8-byte port mask and a uop counter.
 The port mask field `occUnits` tracks which ports are already in-use.
 The uop counter `count` tracks the number of uops scheduled in the corresponding cycle.
-Note that although the code comment mentions using "POPCNT", which is a x86 instruction for counting "1" bits, to replace `count` field, this is incorrect, since the value of `count` may not equal to the POPCNT of `occUnits`.
+Note that although the code comment mentions using "POPCNT", which is a x86 instruction for counting "1" bits, to replace `count` field, this is incorrect, since the value of `count` may not equal the POPCNT of `occUnits`.
 This happens when the port is closed due to a non-pipelined functioal unit or when the load store queue imposes back pressure.